angular/angular/aio/content/guide/reactive-forms.md

   <img src="generated/images/guide/reactive-forms/profile-editor-2.png" alt="Profile Editor Update">
 </figure>

-Simulate an update, by adding a button to the template to update the user profile on demand.
+Simulate an update by adding a button to the template to update the user profile on demand.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.html" region="patch-value" linenums="false" title="src/app/profile-editor/profile-editor.component.html (update value)">

 </code-example>

 When the button is clicked, the `profileForm` model is updated with just the `firstName` and `street` being modified.
 You’ll notice that the `street` is provided in an object inside the `address` property.
-This is necessary, since the `patchValue` value applies the update against the model structure.
-Only properties that are defined in the form model, will be updated.
+This is necessary, since the `patchValue` value applies the update against the model structure. `PatchValue()` only updates properties that the form model defines.

 ## Use the FormBuilder

-Creating multiple form control instances manually can very repetitive when dealing with multiple  forms.
+Creating multiple form control instances manually can become very repetitive when dealing with multiple forms.
 The `FormBuilder` service provides convenience methods to handle generating controls.
-Underneath the `FormBuilder` is creating and returning the instances in the same manner, but with much less work.
+Underneath the `FormBuilder`, it is creating and returning the instances in the same manner, but with much less work.
 Refactor the `ProfileEditor` component to use the `FormBuilder` instead of creating each `FormControl` and `FormGroup` by hand.

-### Import the FormBuilder symbol
+### Import the `FormBuilder` symbol

 To use the `FormBuilder` service, import its symbol from the `@angular/forms` package.